Representations having vectors fixed by a Levi subgroup: Types , and : the setup

 \subsection{The Littelmann path model}

-In this subsection, we briefly recall Littelmann's path technique, that provides a character formula for representations of an arbitrary semisimple Lie algebra~$\lie{g}$ (Proposition~\ref{Littelmann_character_formula}), as well as a branching rule from~$\lie{g}$ to any Levi subalgebra (Proposition~\ref{Vl_in_terms_of_paths}).
+In this subsection, we briefly recall Littelmann's path technique, that provides a character formula for representations of an arbitrary semisimple Lie algebra~$\lie{g}$ (Proposition~\ref{Littelmann_character_formula}), as well as a generalization of the Littlewood-Richardson rule and its multiple avatars, including a branching rule from~$\lie{g}$ to any Levi subalgebra (Proposition~\ref{Vl_in_terms_of_paths}).

 \begin{definition}[\cite{Lit95}] Let $\mathscr{P}$ be the set of continuous piecewise-linear paths in~$\lie{h}_{(\RR)}$ starting at~$0$, \ie maps $\pi: [0,1] \to \lie{h}_{(\RR)}$ such that $\pi(0) = 0$, considered up to reparametrization (by any increasing homeomorphism $[0,1] \to [0,1]$).
 We denote by $\mathscr{P}^+$ the subset of~$\mathscr{P}$ formed by paths lying entirely within the Weyl chamber $\lie{h}^+$.